Boilers for school heating

 Making sure your boiler is operating safely is part of your overall health and safety responsibilities.

-We recommend you review your school’s health and safety systems against the 11 key components of the health and safety system.
+We recommend you review your school’s health and safety systems.

 This will help you meet the requirements of the Health and Safety at Work Act 2015.